nteract/vdom/README.md

 ## Why use VDOM?

 - Write **Declarative** Pythonic layouts.
-- Render the layout in Jupyter and nteract frontends.
+- Render the layout in Jupyter frontends.
 - Serialize layout for rehydration in your web app.

 :warning: This library is a work in progress. :warning: